 HEADS OF STATE

-Isabella I de Castilla (1451-1504) & Ferdinand II de Aragon (1479-1516) – Two of the most significant monarchs in the history of the world.
+Isabella I de Castilla (1451-1504) & Fernando II de Aragon (1479-1516) – Two of the most significant monarchs in the history of the world.
 In 1492, they oversaw the Reconquista from Muslims of España in taking Granada and initiation of the conquest of the Americas.

 Felipe II (1556-1598) – Felipe II, of the House of Habsburg, established Madrid as the capital of España in 1561.
 The Inca empire and the Philippines were conquered during his reign, with the second named in his honor.
+Felipe II oversaw the construction of San Lorenzo de El Escorial.
+It was under his orders that the Spanish Armada was defeated by the British in 1588.

-Felipe V – Felipe V, Grandson of Louis XIV of France, was born in Versailles and the first Spanish king of the House of Bourbon.
+Felipe V (1683-1746) – Felipe V, Grandson of Louis XIV of France, was born in Versailles and the first Spanish king of the House of Bourbon.
 When he was crowned King of Spain, he did not speak Spanish.

-Carlos III – The king mayor.
+Carlos III (1716-1788) – The king mayor.
 Carlos III is the first king to seriously invest in the infrastructure of Madrid.
 Carlos III had spent his youth in Napoli.

 Joseph I –